(c) Provisions

 2. Dealers

 In case of sale to institutional customers, certain credit period is allowed.
-In order to mitigate credit risk, majority of the sales are secured by letter of credit, bank guarantee, post dated cheques, etc.
+In order to mitigate credit risk, generally of the sales are secured by letter of credit, bank guarantee, post dated cheques, etc.

 In case of sale to dealers certain, credit period is allowed.
-In order to mitigate credit risk, majority of the sales made to dealers are secured by way of post dated cheques (PDC).
+In order to mitigate credit risk, generally the sales made to dealers are secured by way of post dated cheques (PDC).
+Further, Company has an ongoing credit evaluation process in respect of customers who are allowed credit period.

-(a) Risk management
+39 Capital management (a) Risk management

 The Company being in a capital intensive industry, its objective is to maintain a strong credit rating, healthy capital ratios and establish a capital structure that would maximise the return to stakeholders through optimum mix of debt and equity.